-The question companies ask when they are looking for outside help is usually the wrong question.They ask: Should I hire a strategy consultant or a management consultant?
-The more useful question is: what is the specific structural problem I am trying to solve, and which discipline is built to address it?
+The question companies ask when they are looking for outside help is usually the wrong question.They ask: Should the business hire a strategy consultant or a management consultant?
+The more useful question is: what is the specific structural problem the business is trying to solve, and which discipline is built to address it?

 The Definitional Difference